arham12k/arham12k/README.md

 # 💫 About Me:
-I'm a passionate frontend developer with experience in creating robust and beautiful web applications.
+I'm a passionate full stack developer with experience in creating robust and beautiful web applications.
 I love to design and develop user-friendly interfaces that provide a seamless user experience.
-I have experience working with modern frontend technologies and frameworks such as HTML, CSS, SCSS, JavaScript, React, Tailwind CSS, Bootstrap and Next.js.
-I love turning design concepts into responsive and user-friendly interfaces.
+I have experience working with modern frontend technologies and frameworks such as HTML, CSS, SCSS, JavaScript, React, Tailwind CSS, Bootstrap, and Next.js.I also have expertise in backend technologies such as ASP.NET, C#, Node.js, Express.js, and SQL Server.
+Additionally, I've worked with DevExtreme and MongoDB databases.

+In my recent role at i2e Consultancy, I contributed to the projects, where I:

+- Managed end-to-end development, ensuring seamless integration and functionality.
+- Implemented role-based access control, session-based authentication, and JWT authentication for enhanced security.
+- Designed and developed new web pages and features using ASP.NET and DevExtreme, enhancing user experience and application capabilities.
+- Developed and integrated various graphs to visualize data, providing actionable insights.
+- Conducted performance optimization, reducing load times and improving responsiveness.
+- Identified and resolved application issues, ensuring a smooth and reliable user experience.
+- Utilized dependency injection, lifecycle methods, repository pattern, and MVC architecture to maintain a clean, maintainable, and efficient codebase.
+- Applied authentication and authorization filters to enforce security policies.

+I graduated with a bachelor’s degree in computer science from RGPV University.
+My natural curiosity for computers is what drove me towards my computer science degree.
+I’ve always been fascinated by computers and the technical mechanics behind the monitor.

+Having secured a first-class degree, I am now eager to secure roles that demand the use of the skills gained during my studies and professional experience.
+I love to connect with new people and build new relationships, so feel free to send me a message.

 - 🔭 I’m currently working on **ASP.NET Core**

-- 🌱 I’m currently learning **C# and ASP.NET Core**
+- 🌱 I’m currently learning **C#,SQL and ASP.NET Core**

 - 👨‍💻 All of my projects are available at [https://github.com/arham12k](https://github.com/arham12k)